 Red Ribbon Week begins Sunday, October 23rd and this year’s theme is “Celebrate Life.
 Living Drug Free.”
 As we prepare for Red Ribbon Week, we are sharing ideas for daily activities, as well as social media posts to utilize within your school community.
 Don’t forget to send us pictures of what your students are doing for Red Ribbon Week, we will be sending out emails to highlight your activities.

 Category Archives: feed

 Week of Respect is an opportunity for New Jersey schools to focus on building and supporting positive school climates for students, staff and your school community!
-The week of respect is an excellent opportunity to kick-start year-long campaigns and initiatives.
-Center for Prevention and Counseling has provided daily themes, social media posts and projects that are easy for Sussex County schools to replicate during Week of Respect.
+The Center for Prevention and Counseling has provided daily themes, social media posts and projects that are easy for Sussex County schools to replicate during Week of Respect this October 3rd -7th.

 Show off your KINDNESS!
 Remember to send us pictures of what your students and staff are doing and we will share your success on social media!

 Presented by: Kim Vindler LCSW, MSW, M.S.
 Certified School Social Worker, Certified School Counselor.
 Restorative Practices for School Counselors – This presentation will provide a brief introduction…

 The workshop featuring David Nash, NJPSA LEGAL ONE will review the major revisions to NJ’s HIB law that go into effect as of July 2022.
 Participants will also learn about other recent changes in state law addressing hazing, student discipline, equality and more!
 Date: Tuesday, October 4th 8:30am-10:30am.